 Community Access project

 Having easy to use paths in and around villages is important for many communities.
-We are working with people throughout the National Park to help them improve access within and between their communities and build routes for the future; using their skills to manage and improve their environment.
+We have worked with people throughout the National Park to help them improve access within and between their communities and build routes for the future; using their skills to manage and improve their environment.

 The project has undertaken physical improvements to routes which local people have identified and in doing so have improved access for both residents and visitors to the North York Moors.